swasun/KnapsackProblem/README.md

-A program that compute the Knapsack problem using branch-and-bound (fractional method) (School Project, Algorithmic and Operations Reseach class, 2017).
+A program that computes the Knapsack problem using branch-and-bound (fractional method) (School Project, Algorithmic and Operations Reseach class, 2017).

 ## Usage